JakobDev/minecraft-launcher-lib/doc/tutorial/more_launch_options.rst

     # Wrong
     options["jvmArguments"] = "-Xmx2G -Xms2G"

-Make sure every argument starts with a -, otherwise Minecraft will not start with a "Could not find or load main class" error.
+Make sure every argument starts with a :code:`-`, otherwise Minecraft will not start with a :code:`Could not find or load main class` error.

 -------------------------
 Java Executable
 -------------------------
 The Java Executable is the path the Java which is used to run Minecraft.
 If the version.json contains a Java Runtime, it minecraft-launcher-lib will download and use these version.
 Otherwise it will just use the java command. minecraft-launcher-lib allows to overwrite this.
-This can be useful, if you want to start a older version which needs a older Java and does not contain a runtime in the version.json.
+This can be useful, if you want to start a older version which needs a older Java and does not contain a runtime in the :code:`version.json`.

-There are 2 options to overwrite the Java Executable: executablePath and defaultExecutablePath.
-The difference is, that executablePath is always used. defaultExecutablePath is only used, when the version.json has set no Java Runtime.
+There are 2 options to overwrite the Java Executable: :code:`executablePath` and :code:`defaultExecutablePath`.
+The difference is, that :code:`executablePath` is always used. :code:`defaultExecutablePath` is only used, when the :code:`version.json` has set no Java Runtime.
 If the version.json contains a Runtime, the Runtime will be prefered over the defaultExecutablePath.

 .. code:: python